feathersui/feathersui-starling/documentation/help/markdown/button-group.md

 The button group's first and last buttons will have the same skins as the other buttons by default.
 However, their skins may be customized separately, if desired.

-For the first button, you can customize the style name with `customFirstButtonName`.
-If you aren't using a theme, then you can use `firstButtonFactory`.
+For the first button, you can customize the style name with [`customFirstButtonStyleName`](../api-reference/feathers/controls/ButtonGroup.html#customFirstButtonStyleName).
+If you aren't using a theme, then you can use [`firstButtonFactory`](../api-reference/feathers/controls/ButtonGroup.html#firstButtonFactory).

-For the last button, you can customize the style name with `customLastButtonName`.
-If you aren't using a theme, then you can use `lastButtonFactory`.
+For the last button, you can customize the style name with [`customLastButtonStyleName`](../api-reference/feathers/controls/ButtonGroup.html#customLastButtonStyleName).
+If you aren't using a theme, then you can use [`lastButtonFactory`](../api-reference/feathers/controls/ButtonGroup.html#lastButtonFactory).

 Separate skins for the first and last buttons are completely optional.